How Many Hours Should A Pregnant Woman Sleep?

 Continue to drink plenty of water during the day, but stop your liquid intake three to four hours before bedtime.
 This will give your body time to process a lot of the water out of your system so your bladder won’t be as full in the middle of the night.

 Follow the tips on this list to get as much sleep as possible while you’re pregnant.
-And prepare early to give your newborn a safe, comfy night’s sleep as well by furnishing their nursery with a non-toxic crib mattress from Newton Baby.
+And prepare early to give your newborn a safe, comfy night’s sleep as well by furnishing their nursery with a Crib Mattress from Newton Baby.

-With Newton Baby’s Wovenaire® and Breathe-Thru technologies built in to every mattress, you can rest easy, secure in the fact that your baby will get the best, safest night’s sleep possible — even if they accidentally roll over onto their stomach.
+With our Wovenaire® and Breathe-Thru technologies built into every mattress, you can rest easy, secure in the fact that your baby will get the best, safest night’s sleep possible — even if they accidentally roll over onto their stomach.

 That’s peace of mind — and long, uninterrupted sleep — you can’t get anywhere else!